LightBlue: a cross-platform Python Bluetooth API

 Please let me know if there are any problems with these builds, because it's impossible to test them for all the different editions.

 If you're interested, the LightBlue source files (tar.gz or zip) include the python and C++ extensions source code as well as MMP files etc. for recompiling everything.
+For the 1.9.x builds, the files aren't in the tar/zip packages, but can be found in the svn repository.

 ::: Basic examples :::